RadialDevGroup/ombudsman/guides/mobile-app-deployment.md

 - [Description guidelines](https://support.google.com/googleplay/android-developer/answer/4448378?hl=en)

-You can send your title, subtitle and descriptions to the team working on your project.
+You can add these marketing materials yourself, or send them to the team working on your project and we will add them for you.